salihgueler/flash_scooters/README.md

 It's a simple application to show some scooter positions fetched from backend.
 In application, the user can click on the Scooter markers and learn about the status of it.

+For using it, you are required to have an API key for Google Maps.

 ## What has been implemented?

 ### Feature